-The President of Christopher Newport University is ultimately responsible for the discipline of all students at the University.
-Administrative authority and responsibility for judicial policies and procedures is delegated to the Dean of Students who will determine if an alleged violation is a violation of the Honor System or the Student Code of Conduct.
-The decision of the Dean of Students is final.
-Within the Division of Student Affairs, the Assistant Dean of Students assumes the direct supervisory jurisdiction of disciplinary matters involving violation of University policy.
-The Assistant Dean of Students serves as the Chief Judicial Officer for the University.
+The President of Christopher Newport University is ultimately responsible for the discipline of all students at the university.
+The President has delegated administrative authority and responsibility for judicial policies and procedures to the Dean of Students.
+It is the Dean's responsibility to determine if a potential violation falls under the Honor System or the Student Code of Conduct; the Dean's decision is final.
+Within the Division of Student Affairs, the Assistant Dean of Students is responsible for the day-to-day oversight of student disciplinary matters involving potential violations of university policy.
+The Assistant Dean of Students serves as the Chief Judicial Officer of the university.